-In this article I use release 5.3 ('Whinlatter'), which introduced the
+In this article I use release 6.0 ('Wrynose') and the bitbake-setup helper

 tool.